Unlock Common Sense Savings!

 sanitizer kills viruses

-Final Thoughts About The Effect Hand Sanitizer Has On Viruses
+The Effect Alcohol Based Hand Sanitizers Have On Viruses

-Common Sense long-lasting hand sanitizer is an effective and convenient tool to help kill germs, disinfect surfaces, and prevent the spread of infections.
+Common Sense long-lasting hand sanitizer is an effective and convenient tool to help kill germs, disinfect surfaces, and prevent the spread of infections, especially when using alcohol based sanitizers.
 Not only do they kill germs on contact with surfaces long but they also come in small bottles that can be easily carried around wherever you go.

 Both ethyl alcohol and isopropyl alcohol can destroy viruses with lipid-rich cell walls.
-Along with HIV, hepatitis B, and herpes viruses, SARS-CoV-2 falls under this umbrella.
-Alcohol disables a virus’ ability to operate through cell membrane by altering the viral membrane’s structure.
+Along with HIV, hepatitis B, and herpes viruses, and cold viruses fall under this umbrella.
+Alcohol based sanitizers disable a virus’ ability to operate through cell membrane by altering the viral membrane’s structure.

 Using alcohol-based hand sanitizers is the next best thing to washing hands with detergent and water.
 When this choice is not accessible, people can use waterless hand sanitizer gels, foams or sprays that contain 60–90% alcohol.

 It is important to ensure that your hand sanitizing solution contains at least 60% ethanol or 70% isopropyl for maximum effectiveness against certain viruses and bacteria.
-By following proper application techniques when using these products, you will have a better chance of staying healthy!
+By following proper application techniques when using Common Sense products, you will have a better chance of staying healthy!

 Frequently Asked Questions